Cray-HPE/docs-csm/install/common-pre-install/README.md

 - Ensure all the River Node BMCs are reachable and is set to DHCP mode.
 Refer to [Set node BMCs to DHCP](../re-installation.md#set-node-bmcs-to-dhcp).

-  >**Note:** For baremetal installation these settings will be default.
+  >**Note:** For Baremetal installation these settings will be default.

 - Ensure that list of Management Switch IP address configured on `vlan1` is available, this need to be shared or will require serial console to the switches.

 - Verify if the SHCD Document is available with xnames of server.

-- Collect ip address of admin node, site dns, gateway ip, and proxy details, and ensure all these IPs are reachable from admin node.
+- Collect IP address of admin node, site DNS, gateway IP, and proxy details, and ensure all these IPs are reachable from admin node.

 - Verify and ensure you have access to admin node and BMC.

-- Verify and ensure you are able to download the `SLE-15-SP4-Full-x86_64` and `cm-admin-install-1.8-sles15sp4-x86_64.iso` ISO files and csm tarball.
+- Verify and ensure you are able to download the `SLE-15-SP4-Full-x86_64` and `cm-admin-install-1.8-sles15sp4-x86_64.iso` ISO files and CSM tarball.

 - Verify and ensure a minimum of 64GB memory is available for the admin node.